julierozenberg/infra_needs_analyses/README.md

 # infra_needs_analyses
-all the notebooks with data analysis
+I put here all the data we have received with infrastructure needs results per sector.
+I propose we (Mehdi, Claire, Xavi and others) share all our python scripts here for analyzing the datasets.